 To keep track of your drug costs and the payments you make, we use records we get from you and from your pharmacy.
 Here is how you can help us:

-1. Use your plan ID card.
+1. Use your Member ID Card.

-Show your L.A.
-Care Medicare Plus ID card every time you get a prescription filled.
+Show your Member ID Card every time you get a prescription filled.
 This helps us know what prescriptions you fill and what you pay.

 2. Make sure we have the information we need.